Arteam08/kaggle-Lee-Martin-Axel-/kaggle-submission/README.md

 ## Repository Structure

 - **`preprocessing.ipynb`**: Jupyter Notebook for preprocessing the data, including data cleaning, normalization, and feature extraction.
+The processed datasets are saved as:
+  - `df_train_withoutstemming.csv`: Training dataset after preprocessing.
+  - `df_eval_withoutstemming.csv`: Evaluation dataset after preprocessing.
 - **`LSTM.ipynb`**: Notebook implementing the LSTM embedding method and training/evaluating machine learning models using this embedding.
 - **`TF-IDF.ipynb`**: Notebook implementing the TF-IDF embedding method and training/evaluating machine learning models using this embedding.
 - **`BERTweet.ipynb`**: Notebook utilizing the BERTweet embedding method and training/evaluating machine learning models using this embedding.